My Spiritual Atheism excludes me from Alcoholics Anonymous.

 Rewrite: Resolved to remove our shortcomings.

-We may be humble but that doesn’t necessitate grovelling to a particular God (again, emphasized and implied by the capital “H”; that there is one single God).
+We may be humble but that doesn’t necessitate groveling to a particular God (again, emphasized and implied by the capital “H”; that there is one single God).

 Steps 8, 9 and 10: